anchpop/wise_mans_haskell/book.md

                            else True
 ```

 instead of using `shouldBe`, we've made a property.
 The property is a function that should always return True if your function works correctly.
-The property I wrote down here tests that if our function says something is a valid channel name, that channel name should contain a `#`.
+Now we test that if our function says something is a valid channel name, that channel name should contain a `#`.
 QuickCheck will generate a load of random values!marginnote(By default, QuickCheck does around 100 tests.) and pass them to your function, and if your function ever returns `False` it'll be counted as a test failure.
-It also tries edge cases, like very small numbers, very large numbers, empty lists, lists that only contain `0`, etc. Anyway, let's run our tests with `stack build --fast --test`.
+Let's run our tests with `stack build --fast --test`.
 Lo and behold, we find a bug!

 ```haskell
 Failures: